isomerpages/nrf-create-smart/pages/SMART.md

 *   Developing new integrated circuits with reduced energy per function for applications in wireless communication, power electronics, LED lighting, printing, displays and computing

-SMART also consists of the [SMART Innovation Centre](https://smart.mit.edu/innovation-centre/our-program) - the translational research arm of SMART - which is modelled after MIT’s Deshpande Center.
+SMART also consists of the&nbsp;[SMART Innovation Centre](https://smart.mit.edu/innovation-centre/our-program)&nbsp;- the translational research arm of SMART - which is modelled after MIT’s Deshpande Center.
 It uses Adaptive Innovation to assist researchers from Singapore to pursue novel avenues of market-driven research and helps accelerate their innovations toward commercialisation.